-Senintel-2 Map Data
+Blog/Sentinel-2 Map Data

-creating a .mbtile from a .jp2 from a sentinel-2 dataset for map tiling
+Creating a .mbtile from a .jp2 from a Sentinel-2 Dataset for Map Tiling

-the file of interest is probably the one with TCI (true color image) in the filename. for me it is a .jp2 file.
+The file of interest is probably the one with TCI (True Color Image) in the filename.
+For me, it is a .jp2 file.

-this is an upgrade to the base translate command. the 8,8 increases the output resolution (smaller = more detail). decently sure the 8,8 means 1 pixel per 8 meters in both the x and y directions. use this to be able to zoom in more. command takes a very long time to run.
+This is an upgrade to the base translate command.
+The 8,8 increases the output resolution (smaller = more detail).
+Decently sure the 8,8 means 1 pixel per 8 meters in both the x and y directions.
+Use this to be able to zoom in more.
+Command takes a very long time to run.

 docker run --rm -v c:\Users\User:/home ghcr.io/osgeo/gdal:ubuntu-small-latest gdal_translate -tr 8 8 /home/test1.mbtiles /home/test2.mbtiles

-mosaics are available of the sentinel-2 data. the last link has a tool for ordering and downloading custom shape mosaics.
+Mosaics are available of the Sentinel-2 data.
+The last link has a tool for ordering and downloading custom shape mosaics.

-up to date documentation on s2gm is at https://s2gm.land.copernicus.eu/help/documentation
+Up to date documentation on S2GM

-- the advanced menu gives a choice for output, i find .tif to be easier to work with.
+• The advanced menu gives a choice for output, I find .tif to be easier to work with.

-- use a compositing period of at least a quarter to avoid clouds
+• Use a compositing period of at least a quarter to avoid clouds.

-these are the exact settings i used
+These are the exact settings I used:

 {